What Are The Legal Criteria For Domestic Violence Charges?

 The case could, and often would, be heard in two different court systems, the family court and the criminal court, which is something defendants sometimes get into trouble with because they would have a court notice for family court, and then thinking they already went there, they would not go to the criminal court, and then all of a sudden there would be a warrant for their arrest.

 Do Any Cases In Particular Stand Out Relating To Domestic Violence?

 I do not think I have handled a single domestic violence case that did not have some sort of craziness going on.
 It can get very extreme when people have to go to the courts to end a relationship.
-There have been times where there were falsifications of charges, cases involving same sex couples, cases where people were undergoing dramatic control from the other person, and cases where there was drug and alcohol addiction on both sides of the case.
+There have been times where there were falsifications of charges, cases involving same-sex couples, cases where people were undergoing dramatic control of the other person and cases where there was drug and alcohol addiction on both sides of the case.
 There is generally never a dull moment when dealing with domestic violence cases.

-For more information on Domestic Violence Cases, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (908) 210-9755 today.
+For more information on domestic violence cases, a free initial consultation is your next best step.
+Get the information and legal answers you’re seeking by calling 908-643-7005 today.

 Get your questions answered.
 Call me for your free, 20-minute phone consultation at 908-643-7005.